ggiallo28/sleigh-ride-cloud-chronicles/README.md

 ```

 Each `dayXX/` folder contains:
-- `task.md` – The day's challenge description
+- `task.md`: The day's challenge description
-- `input/` – Files needed to complete the challenge
+- `input/`: Files needed to complete the challenge
-- `expected/` – Reference outputs showing what you're aiming for
+- `expected/`: Reference outputs showing what you're aiming for
-- `output/` – Where you'll place your generated results
+- `output/`: Where you'll place your generated results

 ---

 ## 🎮 Rules & Guidelines

 ### What You Should Do
-1. **Write and share your code** – Create scripts, notebooks, or applications that solve each day's challenge
+1. **Write and share your code**: Create scripts, notebooks, or applications that solve each day's challenge
-2. **Use infrastructure-as-code** – Define your AWS resources programmatically so others can reproduce your work
+2. **Use infrastructure-as-code**: Define your AWS resources programmatically so others can reproduce your work
-3. **Submit pull requests** – Share your solutions by adding them to your fork and opening a PR
+3. **Submit pull requests**: Share your solutions by adding them to your fork and opening a PR
-4. **Collaborate and learn** – Discuss approaches, share insights, help others debug
+4. **Collaborate and learn**: Discuss approaches, share insights, help others debug
-5. **Destroy your infrastructure daily** – Don't leave expensive resources running overnight
+5. **Destroy your infrastructure daily**: Don't leave expensive resources running overnight

 ### What You Should NOT Do
-1. **Do not solve challenges using only online chatbots** – You need actual code and infrastructure
+1. **Do not solve challenges using only online chatbots**: You need actual code and infrastructure
-2. **Do not copy/redistribute the story text** – You may link to this repository, but don't republish the narrative chapters
+2. **Do not copy/redistribute the story text**: You may link to this repository, but don't republish the narrative chapters
-3. **Do not share your AWS credentials** – Use IAM roles, environment variables, and secure practices
+3. **Do not share your AWS credentials**: Use IAM roles, environment variables, and secure practices
-4. **Do not create permanent global infrastructure** – Each day should be deployed and destroyed
+4. **Do not create permanent global infrastructure**: Each day should be deployed and destroyed
-5. **Do not use this for production workloads** – This is a learning exercise with mock data
+5. **Do not use this for production workloads**: This is a learning exercise with mock data

 ---